div-space/portfolio/content/pages/index.md

     backgroundSize: full
     title: Computer Engineering graduate with +4 years in Experience Design.
     subtitle: >-
+      I grew up in the white desert of kutch, surrounded by nature’s raw beauty and the rich tapestry of culture, craftsmanship, and storytelling.
 I enjoy solving problems and making things easy and fun for users.
 My natural curiosity and "listen to learn" mindset shapes how I work and interact with others.I am committed to crafting engaging, accessible digital experiences where each element is naturally intuitive.
 I thrive in collaborative environments, leading teams to deliver high-impact projects.When I'm not designing, you'll find me reading, playing football, or sketching - activities that inspire my creativity and keep me balanced.